-- 1 Copy the .NET assembly into one of the following directories: - C:\ProgramFiles\SAS\Add-InForMicrosoftOffice\releasenumber\Custom - %appdata%\SAS\Add-InForMicrosoftOffice\release-number\Custom %appdata% is the Microsoft Window environment variable that maps to a user account.
-Repeat the copy in other user accounts if multiple users run the SAS Add-In for Microsoft Office on the same host. - %appdata%\SAS\SharedSettings\release-number\Custom Use this location to deploy custom tasks to specified user accounts, using a shared directory that is accessed by the SAS Add-In for Microsoft Office and SAS Enterprise Guide. - 2 Start or restart a Microsoft Office application to register the custom tasks and make them available for testing.
+- 1. Copy the .NET assembly into one of the following directories: - C:\ProgramFiles\SAS\Add-InForMicrosoftOffice\version \Custom - %appdata%\SAS\Add-InForMicrosoftOffice\version\Custom

+%appdata% is the Microsoft Window environment variable that maps to a user account.
+Repeat the copy in other user accounts if multiple users run the SAS Add-In for Microsoft Office on the same host.

+• %appdata%\SAS\SharedSettings\version\Custom

+Use this method to deploy custom tasks to specified user accounts, using a shared directory that is accessed by both the SAS Add-In for Microsoft Office and SAS Enterprise Guide.

+2. Start or restart a Microsoft Office application to register the custom tasks and make them available for testing.